Email is still one of the major customer service channels. A large portion of your customers will use it to get in touch with you.

 This is usually a result of relying too much on automation or templates (which will be discussed later on in the post).
 I’m not saying that automation is bad in general.
 Just don’t overdo it in the first 2-4 words of your customer service email.

-Start with the first name, or Mr./Ms. and the surname if you are from a very formal industry.
+To make your message more personal, start with the first name, or Mr./Ms. and the surname if you are from a very formal industry.
 This will add another layer on which you will be able to build a relationship with a customer.